PranavEranki/TwitterRealtimeSentimentAnalysisProject/readme.md

+[Project Statement](docs/projectStatement.md) : A web page that will analyze a series of tweets filtered by a topic using the twitter api and use python NLTK to analyze if a tweet is positive or negative.

 # How to run

+__The data is from [here](https://www.kaggle.com/kazanova/sentiment140)__.
+Download it and save it as `data.csv` inside the data folder.

 First, install the requirements by doing `pip install -r requirements.txt` in your console (preferably in a virtual environment)